 Urbanscreen in the US Lightart Meets German Architecture

-In celebration of the Year of German-American Friendship, Bremen-based German artist collective Urbanscreen will illuminate three iconic buildings in the United States with their light-art, thereby highlighting different aspects of German-American relations.
-Please find more information here.
+In celebration of the Year of German-American Friendship, Bremen-based German artist collective Urbanscreen illuminated three iconic buildings in the United States with their light-art, thereby highlighting different aspects of German-American relations.

-In our interview, Urbanscreen managing directors talk about the light art and media installations they will be presenting in early October to mark the start of Deutschlandjahr in Washington, Indianapolis, and Atlanta.
+In our interview, Urbanscreen managing directors talk about the light art and media installations they presented.

 You design and create light installations.
 How is this done, and where do you get your ideas?